clintonskitson/rexray/.docs/user-guide/config.md

   service: virtualbox
 ```

-Whereas the previous example did not use modules and the example above does,
+Whereas the previous examples did not use multiple modules and the example above
-they both begin by defining the root section `rexray`.
+does, they both begin by defining the root section `rexray`.
 Unlike the previous
 example, however, the majority of the `libstorage` section and all of the
 `virtualbox` section are no longer at the root.
 Instead the section
 `rexray.modules` is defined.
 The `modules` key in the `rexray` section is where